Map and information on Indonesia, Click Here

 While there, we saw a flyer advertising a boat trip to from Lombok to Sumbawa, Komodo, and Flores.
 Since it looked like we would be able to ship our bikes from Bali, and we probably won’t be riding this way as we originally intended (to Timor), we decided to go.
 The boat trip was fabulous.
 Good food, the best snorkelling I have seen anywhere, with great reefs in shallow water and plenty of sunshine to show off their spectacular colours.
 The ocean was smooth, and like a mirror in some places.
 The rain stayed away until the last day, and it only cost US$45 for 4 days and 4 nights, including 3 meals a day.
 It was almost a perfect trip.

-P1050149.
 The old and the new.
 The main motivation for taking the trip was to get to Komodo Island, and see these monsters.
 The grow up to 4 metres long, the largest lizards in the world.
 They seem to ignore humans, but being reptiles, they are completely unpredictable.
 They can run at 15km/hr, but not for long.
 They feed on wild pigs and goats.
-They ambush them as they pass through tracks, but often their prey escapes, only to die later from infections created by nasty bacteria on their teeth.
+They ambush them as they pass through tracks, but often their prey escapes, only to die later from infections created by nasty bacteria on their teeth, plus a recently discovered poison gland.
 They can smell their prey from kilometres away.

 At the start of the trip, they sold us bus tickets back to Bali.
 They said all the buses and planes would be full because it was the end of the Ramadan.
 We checked the flights, and they were full, so we bought the ticket.
 Again they pocketed the money, and didn’t pass on the reservation details to the bus company.
 The trip back is a bit of a nightmare, even if everything goes to plan.
 It usually takes 30 hours to get from Flores to Bali.
 It involves a ferry, a bimo (small bus), bus, ferry, bus, bimo, ferry, and finally another bimo.
 One bimo trip took 3 and a half hours to do a one and a half hour trip because it was boiling all the time, and had to stop regularly to top up the radiator, and cool down.